ABOUT ME

 My interest in psychology has always grown naturally out of my interest in the human condition more broadly.
 I came to psychology through a background in the arts, religious studies and philosophy.
 Because of my desire to understand the human mind as deeply as possible, I have focused my work on the study and practice of psychoanalytic psychology, as I believe it offers the most robust and meaningful conversation about what it is to be a human, how we suffer, and how we grow and heal.

 I earned my Doctorate in Clinical Psychology (PsyD), the highest degree one can earn in the field of mental health, from Wheaton College with an emphasis on providing individual psychoanalytic/psychodynamic psychotherapy.
-In addition to my doctoral training, I completed an additional fellowship at the Chicago Center for Psychoanalysis, postgraduate mentorship through the American Psychoanalytic Association, and am currently training with the New School for Existential Psychoanalysis in the study and practice of existential psychoanalysis.
+While earning my Doctorate, I also earned a Masters degree in Theological Studies from Wheaton College.

 I have written and presented papers on psychological theory and psychotherapy both locally and nationally.
 As part of my ongoing journey of personal learning and growth, I currently co-facilitate and participate in several ongoing professional reading, study and consultation groups with other mental health professionals around the country.